futurisold/futurisold.github.io/_posts/2020-08-22-what-is-science.md

 </p>

 <br>
-His name was [Archimedes](https://www.britannica.com/biography/Archimedes) and he came up with a very ingenious idea; one which a few centuries later would empower [Newton](https://www.britannica.com/biography/Isaac-Newton) to become a giant, like the shoulders on which he himself has ascended.
+His name was [Archimedes](https://www.britannica.com/biography/Archimedes), and he came up with a very ingenious idea, one which a few centuries later would empower [Newton](https://www.britannica.com/biography/Isaac-Newton) to become a giant, the deserved reward waiting on the top of the shoulders he himself ascended.
 It goes like this.
 Draw a circle and surround it with a square, such that the circumference of the circle touches the midpoints of the four sides of the square.
 Then, *trim* the corners in such a way your cut is tangent to the circle.
 In doing so, an octagon surrounding the circle emerges.
 More formally, if $$n$$ is the number of initial edges of our polygon, then by applying this transformation, we'll end up with $$2n$$ - twice as many edges.

 <br>
 <body>